|Jens Grassel ff973b1f81||1 month ago|

 Please note that this configuration is intended for usage on BSD or Linux systems.
 For windows several adjustments would need to be made and a lot of plugins would not work.

 Some plugins may need additional requirements.
 Please refer to their documentation for details.
+The following tools should provide a good starting point:

 If you want to use just one instance of NeoVim you'll have to use the neovim-remote tool currently.